-We currently generate revenue through our digital call advertising services, pay-per-click advertising, and local leads platform which include our digital call and click services, and proprietary web site traffic.
+We currently generate revenue through our call advertising services, pay-per-click advertising, local leads platform which include our call and click services, proprietary web site traffic, and domain name sales.

-Our primary sources of revenue are the performance-based advertising services, which include digital pay-for-call services, pay-per-click services, and cost-per-action services.
-These primary sources amounted to greater than 75% of our revenues in all periods presented.
-Our secondary sources of revenue are our local leads platform which enables partner resellers to sell digital call advertising and/or search marketing products, campaign management services, and natural search optimization services.
-These secondary sources amounted to less than 25% of our revenues in all periods presented.
+Our primary sources of revenue are the performance-based advertising services, which include pay-for-call services, pay-per-click services, and costper-action services.
+These primary sources amounted to greater than 77% of our revenues in all periods presented.
+Our secondary sources of revenue are our local leads platform which enables partner resellers to sell call advertising and/or search marketing products, campaign management services, and starting in September 2013, domain name sales through our Domains Marketplace.
+These secondary sources amounted to less than 23% of our revenues in all periods presented.
 We have no barter transactions.